hetile-ssense/Marlin/README.md

 * Babysteps (+ more precise Z offset)
 * M48 Menu item on the LCD
 * S_CURVE_ACCELERATION and JUNCTION_DEVIATION enabled
+* Extrusion limit increased to 1000 to help load/unload with BMG

 NOTE: I have added a "#define INVERT_E0_E1_PINOUT" [here](https://github.com/hetile-ssense/Marlin/blob/256744364c18733d5c8539e67f1b908061f672a5/Marlin/Configuration.h#L5) because my motherboard has a buster E0 so I had to use E1 instead and remap the PINOUT.
 You'll most likely NOT need this.
 You can comment the line to have normal pinout.